Proglang-TypeScript/ts-ast-utils/README.md

 ### accept(node, visitor)

 Easily traverse the AST starting from `node`.
-Define a `visitor` object that allows you to run syntax specific callbacks, `pre` and `post` conditions and define a `traverse` method to control how to traverse the AST.
+Define a `visitor` object that allows you to run a `pre` condition, syntax kind specific callbacks and `post` conditions (in that order) on each node.
+You can also define your own `traverse` method to control how to traverse the AST.

 #### node